CrestfallenLARP/cfldangerden/content/en/rules/skills/_index.md

 **Skill Categories**: [Craftsman]({{< ref "/rules/skill_categories/#craftsman-skill-category" >}})

 This skill allows a character to create approved project designs and/or tagged items based on the appropriate crafting skills that they already possess.
-All tagged items created in this way will have a base durability of 16.
+All tagged items created in this way have a base durability of 16.

 ## Crafting Theory